the gentle art of knowing offers opportunities for

-Many of us consciously engage in meditation and spiritual practices and have been influenced by the teachings of spiritual traditions such as Christianity, Buddhism, Judaism, Hinduism and Sufism.
-Equally there has been an exponential interest in teachers such as: Ken Wilber, Eckhart Tolle, Adyashanti and the poet David Whyte.
-For some our lives are enriched by tai chi, yoga, walking, solitude, art, poetry, story-telling, reading, family, work, gardening, creativity, sustainability to name but a few.
+Many of us consciously engage in meditation and spiritual practices and have been influenced by the teachings of spiritual traditions such as Christianity, Buddhism, Judaism, Hinduism and Sufism for example.
+Equally there has been an exponential interest in teachers such as: Ken Wilber, Eckhart Tolle, Adyashanti, Amoda Maa, Jeff Foster, new poets and writings.
+For some our lives are enriched by tai chi, yoga, walking, solitude, art, silence, story-telling, reading, family, work, gardening, creativity, sustainability to name but a few.

 However, life inevitably presents challenges in the form of accidents, changes in plans, economic meltdowns, addictions, relationship break-ups and illness, alongside more gradual transitions such as aging.
 As a result, sometimes we experience profound levels of living in the here and now, and at other times we may experience considerable dissatisfaction, sadness and confusion.
 Sometimes we need the support of another to see the way forward.

 Is an opportunity to reflect, explore and listen to our deepest longings; the fruit of which is openness and compassion for ourselves, others and Life itself.
 Each person’s longing is unique and is experienced in the 'hills and valleys' of our daily lives.
 Spiritual companioning is generally done once a month face to face and it can be very effective via telephone or skype.

 This programme has been running for six years and enables ‘armchair mystics’ get a comprehensive grounding in contemporary contemplative understandings and practices.
 The programme is a mix of materials, reading, reflection, spiritual companioning and deepening one’s own practices.